leykun10/chatbot-hub/blogs/gpt-powered-chatbot-quickstart.md

 Overall, the OpenAI Cookbook's chapter on "Question answering using embeddings-based search" is an excellent resource for those looking to build chatbots or question-answering systems.
 The chapter is well-written and easy to follow, providing practical guidance for implementing the Search-Ask method.
 Additionally, the accompanying Jupyter notebook demonstrates the implementation of the Search-Ask method, making it easy to replicate the process.

-## Conclusion
+<h3><span style="color:#50C878">Closing Thoughts</span>
 In conclusion, building an AI assistant chatbot that can answer questions about documents, websites, or any other topic can seem like a daunting task, but there are many resources available to help.
 The three resources discussed in this article provide comprehensive and detailed guides to building chatbots using different approaches, such as embeddings-based search and APIs.
 The tutorials are suitable for both beginners and experienced programmers and provide step-by-step instructions, code snippets, and helpful tips to guide the user through the process.
-With these resources, anyone can start building their own AI assistant chatbot and provide helpful assistance to users.
+With these resources, anyone can start building their own AI assistant chatbot to chat with their custom knowledgebase.